 Youth Leadership Academy

 The APAICS Youth Leadership Academy program, in partnership with the Close Up Foundation, is a week-long leadership development and enrichment program geared towards high school students.
 The purpose of the program is to provide students of Asian American and Native Hawaiian/Pacific Islander (AA & NH/PI) heritage the unique opportunity to learn more about government and public policy issues impacting the AA & NH/PI community and how they can be more involved in the political process.

 About the Close Up Foundation

 The mission of the non-profit, non-partisan Close Up Foundation is to inform, inspire and empower young people to understand and embrace the rights and responsibilities of active citizenship.
 Since 1971, Close Up has served more than 900,000 students and teachers from across the country.
 Close Up serves middle and high school students and teachers through civic education programs, professional development for educators, and classroom resources.

-Participants for the 2023 Youth Leadership Academy must be currently enrolled high school students for the 2021-2022 academic year.
+Participants for the 2023 Youth Leadership Academy must be currently enrolled high school students for the 2023-2024 academic year.